Bar and Court Admissions

 - Obtained summary judgment for a national legal malpractice carrier in an attorney-lien enforcement action in Wyoming district court.
 In this matter of first impression, the Court held that the plain language of the statute precluded the plaintiff law firm's attorney-lien and constructive fraud claims.
 As the prevailing party under the statute, WTO obtained a significant award of attorneys' fees and costs for its client.

-- Won a complete defense verdict for a Wyoming hospital and codefendant physicians facing allegations of negligence brought by a plaintiff who suffered a stroke following emergency room treatment for a head wound.
-During mediation, the plaintiff demanded over $19 million, non-negotiable.
-At closing arguments, the plaintiff came down to $12 million as a "good faith" gesture.
-The jury found for WTO's client and the codefendants on all claims, and punitive damages claims against the hospital were dismissed.
+- Won a complete defense verdict and dismissal of punitive damages claims for a Wyoming hospital and codefendant physicians facing non-negotiable $19 million negligence claims brought by a plaintiff who suffered a stroke following emergency room treatment for a head wound.

 Publications & Speaking Engagements

-Panelist, "Alternative Careers in Chemistry," American Chemical Society National Meeting (March 2006).
+"Alternative Careers in Chemistry," panelist at, American Chemical Society National Meeting, (March 2006).

-Co-author, "Hatch-Waxman: Will the Playing Field be Leveled?"
-Update Magazine, Food and Drug Law Institute (September 2002).
+"Hatch-Waxman: Will the Playing Field be Leveled?," Co-Author, Update Magazine, Food and Drug Law Institute, (September 2002).

 Ulmer & Berne LLP